jordanalexandermeyer/product/vision.md

 - Setting up the marketplace
   - Bringing DAOs and investors to the platform
 - Becoming a trusted entity
-  - Will allow us to gain adoption for treasury
+  - Will allow us to partner with existing treasury infrastructuer providers to create a treasury that supports liens
+    - This will allow bondholders to be senior to equity/token holders in the capital structure

 ## Distill